King tides, boosted by sea-level rise, are flooding communities along the East Coast

 King tides are a natural phenomenon, but added to the background of rising seas, their impact and disruptive potential is growing exponentially.
 In Miami, for example, a roughly six-inch increase in sea level since 1996 has led to a twelvefold spike in action-tier flooding.

-NOAA’s Sweet noted that the sea level isn’t just rising — the rate of rise is accelerating.
+Sweet, of the National Oceanic and Atmospheric Administration, noted that the sea level isn’t just rising — the rate of rise is accelerating.

 In 2019, “what we found was that 90 percent of the tide gauges that we analyzed on the East Coast or Gulf Coast [had] highest all-time sea levels,” Sweet said.
 “In many instances we were one or two inches higher than we were at the last record sea level.
 Sea levels are stacking up, and even when you have a garden variety [assortment] of processes, now it can mean flooding in the streets when the same phenomenon was happening [without flooding] 30 or 40 years ago.”